Idle Detection

 Idle detection is the process of monitoring user activity and determining when a user becomes inactive.
 This is particularly useful for applications that require users to remain logged in, as it allows the system to take appropriate action when a user stops interacting with the application, such as warning them of an impending timeout or automatically logging them out after a period of inactivity.

-1. Configure idle and timeout durations globally
+Configure idle and timeout durations globally using the configuration class:

 export class IdleDetectionConfig {